Please use this friendly URL to return directly to this page in the future.

 - Guiding principles (PDF)

-- Healthy Relationships, Sexuality and Disability Resource Guide file size 2MB
+- Healthy Relationships, Sexuality and Disability Resource Guide - B/W file size 5MB

 The promotion of healthy relationships, healthy sexuality, and sexual health requires a knowledge base grounded in family planning, infectious disease (including HIV/AIDS, STI, and viral hepatitis) prevention and treatment, substance use and abuse prevention and treatment, and violence prevention and intervention.
 Related programs at MDPH include: